 Homemade Soft Tacos with Tuna & Pico de Gallo

-You can make whatever salads you want, even go vegetarian.
+You can make whatever salads you want, and also turn it into a vegetarian dish.
 It’s a great dinner idea if you got some guests.
-You can prepare it all in advance and everyone is free to assemble the tacos the way they like.
+Easy to prepare in advance and everyone is free to assemble the tacos the way they like.
+Just put all the ingredients in the middle of the table and then let them choose for themselves.

-Great recipe, I’ll be making more soft tacos in the future!
-You can replace the spices in this recipe by homemade taco seasoning.
+What a great recipe this is, I’ll be making more soft tacos in the future!
+You can replace the spices in this recipe by my homemade taco seasoning.

 For The Tuna & Tomato Filling